April 4th, 2016

 If you are enjoying torture porn, you might want to ask yourself why?
 It’s a question everyone watching should ask themselves, and at least be truthful with yourself about the answer.
 What the answer implies is between you and your conscience alone.
 After all, no one will remember why you died in the zombie apocalypse.
 They won’t even remember that you lived.

-Editor’s note, 2020.
-Google+ comments reposted to the blog, with an addendum for the re-awakened zombie thread that it was.
+These were Google+ comments reposted to the blog, with an addendum for the re-awakened zombie thread that it was two years after it was initially posted on G+.
 “It is always now on the internet” The comments were copied in 2018 with a bit of prescient foresight.
-Google+ was taken offline not too long after the comments were made.
+Google+ was taken offline not too long after the second set of comments were made.